-By far the greatest share of WSDOT construction costs takes the form of contractor payments (78% of construction costs, or 66% of project costs).
+By far the greatest share of WSDOT construction spending takes the form of contractor payments.
 Given this fact, the effectiveness of WSDOT's approach to contracting may be the most significant area in which to explore potential cost efficiencies.
 Key questions in our analysis of historical data around project delivery and contracting were: